 Many Christians, including pastors, become busy with all kinds of church activities.
 Some people are trained to be leaders of ministries such as music, youth activities, and service projects.
 But what is often missing in churches is people who will help others grow spiritually.
-Following are some practical steps to begin training people to become leaders who help others grow spiritually.
+This is the desire that Jesus had for all his followers (Matthew 28:18-20).
+Following are some practical steps for a person to begin helping someone to grow spiritually.
+The first five steps are especially good for parents to use with their children.